autonomys/subspace-docs/docs/ai3_token/wallets/talisman.md

 ## Troubleshooting

-If you encounter performance hitches, asset display issues, or balance sync errors, try the basic steps below.
+If you encounter performance hitches, asset display issues, or balance sync errors, please consult the [Official Talisman Documentation](https://docs.talisman.xyz/talisman).
+Common network tips are listed below.

 ### My Autonomys address is missing or shows an incorrect prefix
 Talisman handles address prefixes automatically based on the network context.
 Ensure you are looking at your Substrate/Polkadot identity.
 If the address doesn't match the native format starting with `su`, ensure you have toggled on the **Autonomys Network** visibility under your active network filtering settings inside the primary dashboard interface.